bundabrg/GeyserReversion/README.md

 ## Quick Start

-1. Make sure you are running a build of Geyser that supports native plugins.
+1. Make sure you are running a build of Geyser that supports native extensions.
 You can find a prebuilt one [here](https://github.com/bundabrg/Geyser/releases).

-2. Down the latest [GeyserReversion](https://github.com/bundabrg/GeyserReversion/releases) and place it inside your Geyser plugins folder.
-Note this is a folder 'plugins' underneath your Geyser folder.
-If you are running a plugin version of Geyser (Spigot/Bungeecord/Velocity)  then make sure to place it inside the `plugins/Geyser/plugins` folder.
-Standalone verison of Geyser will be a `plugins` folder where your Geyser.jar file is located.
+2. Down the latest [GeyserReversion](https://github.com/bundabrg/GeyserReversion/releases) and place it inside your Geyser extensions folder.
+Note this is a folder 'extensions' underneath your Geyser folder.
+If you are running a extension version of Geyser (Spigot/Bungeecord/Velocity)  then make sure to place it inside the `extensions/Geyser/extensions` folder.
+Standalone verison of Geyser will be a `extensions` folder where your Geyser.jar file is located.

 3. Start Geyser.
 It should show some indication that GeyserReversion is running.
 For example: